actions/toolkit/docs/problem-matchers.md

 ### Regular expression not matching

-Use ECMAScript regular expression syntax when testing patterns
+Use ECMAScript regular expression syntax when testing patterns.

 ### File property getting dropped

 [Enable debug logging](https://help.github.com/en/actions/configuring-and-managing-workflows/managing-a-workflow-run#enabling-debug-logging) to determine why the file is getting dropped.

+This usually happens when the file does not exist or is not under the workflow repo.

 ### Adding from a Docker container action